chrissavage2300/chrissavage2300.github.io/README.md

 ### Version 2.0 Coffee Roaster Project

 This project is a custom job that uses a welded frame.
 Same Idea but I also chose to use a dsPIC instead.
+It features a removable drum and has a controllable intake fan.
+I did not implement PID control yet and control is manual.

 [Version 2.0](https://github.com/chrissavage2300/Coffee-Roaster-V2)
 ![Coffe Roaster](https://github.com/chrissavage2300/Coffee-Roaster-V2/raw/main/20250221_132231.jpg?raw=true)